aslanshemilov/wallet-service/README.md

 ## Wallet Basic Architecture

-Here i have introduced 3 fundamental services of managing and interacting with our wallet service.
+Here i have introduced 3 fundamental services for managing and interacting with our wallet service.

 - 1. **_Master Account_** - The master service is responsible creating and managing the user.
-For the user to have a wallet with us we need some sort of service that we can quicly reference to get all associated transactions we have with that specific user.
+For the user to have a wallet with us we need some sort of service that we can quickly reference to get all associated transactions we have with that specific user.

 - 2. **_Wallet Account / Account_** - This is where all the magic happens.
 Here i have kept a one to many relashionship between the master account and the Wallet.
-     The idea here is to have our clients have the ability to open more than one wallet/account for different use cases eg Saving Account, Current Account, Credit Account, Credit Token Account e.t.c
+     The idea here is to have our clients have the ability to open more than one wallet/account for different use cases eg Savings Account, Current Account, Credit Account, Credit Token Account e.t.c

 - 3. **Account Transactions\*** - Then finally i have the Account Transactions service which has a one to many relationship with the wallet/account.
 Here is where all debit and credit happens i.e our withdrawal and deposits.

 # Financial Exploitations

-Since im using one stack here, with limited time constraints im quite limited to what i can show-case, but neverthless is is the basic approach im going to take.
+Since im using one stack here, with limited time constraints im quite limited to what i can show-case, but neverthless is the basic approach im going to take.

-## HANDLING WITHDRAWALS (CREDITS)
+## HANDLING WITHDRAWALS (CREDITS) & DEPOSITS (DEBITS)

-This could be anything for a wallet service, sending money to a paybill, withdraw cash from some till etc, i will demostrate the high- level processing for this transaction.
+This could be anything for a wallet service, sending money to a paybill, withdraw cash from some till etc, i will demostrate the high- level processing for this transaction, and deposit could be anthing, opening a new account with some balance, recieving funds etc

 1. **_IDEPOTENCY_** is one of the sucurity issues that payment systems have.
    To make a withdraw, im going to save them for processing, using the initiation-request ack pattern.